Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Evaluation

 To evaluate the effectiveness of our proposed method in vulnerability detection, we conduct a comprehensive comparison with several representative baseline tools.
 Specifically, we select the following state-of-the-art traditional static and symbolic analysis tools: \textbf{Securify} \cite{tsankov2018securify}, a formal verification-based tool; \textbf{SmartChecker} \cite{tikhomirov2018smartcheck}, which leverages abstract syntax trees for static analysis; \textbf{Oyente} \cite{luu2016making}, one of the earliest and widely recognized symbolic execution engines; \textbf{Mythril} \cite{mueller2017framework}, which combines concolic analysis, taint tracking, and control flow checking; \textbf{Slither} \cite{feist2019slither}, which transforms smart contracts into an intermediate representation to identify vulnerabilities; \textbf{PDA} \cite{ibing2015pda}, which performs program path checking; and \textbf{Looper} \cite{burnim2009looper}, a symbolic execution-based detector for control-flow related vulnerabilities.
 These tools have been widely adopted in previous studies, offering a strong and diverse baseline for evaluating the performance of our approach.
 The experimental results are summarized in Table~\ref{tab:compare with tradition}.

-For \textbf{reentrancy} detection, our approach achieves an F1-score of 90.78, significantly outperforming the best baseline, Slither, which obtains an F1-score of 71.23.
-While Slither demonstrates strong performance among traditional tools due to its IR-based representation and heuristic rules, it remains constrained by rule coverage and generalization limitations.
-In contrast, our model exhibits superior capability in capturing complex interprocedural patterns and variations, yielding improvements across all metrics, with a notable gain of 19.55 in F1-score.
-Regarding \textbf{timestamp dependence}, our method again outperforms all baselines, achieving an F1-score of 90.23.
-Slither, the strongest baseline for this type, achieves 69.72.
-The performance improvement suggests that our approach can better capture temporal logic flaws that static rule-based tools tend to overlook, particularly when the timestamp is indirectly involved in critical control or state update paths.
-In the case of \textbf{infinite loop} detection, which involves control-flow intensive analysis, our method obtains an F1-score of 83.94, outperforming Looper (53.87), the most effective among baseline methods for this vulnerability category.
+For reentrancy detection, our method achieves an F1-score of 90.78, significantly outperforming the best baseline, Slither (71.23).
+Although Slither benefits from IR-based representations and heuristic rules, it is limited by rule coverage and generalization.
+In contrast, our model captures complex interprocedural patterns, improving all metrics with a +19.55 gain in F1-score.
+For timestamp dependence, our approach again outperforms all baselines, achieving an F1-score of 90.23 compared to Slither’s 69.72.
+This improvement indicates a stronger ability to capture temporal logic flaws, especially when timestamps are indirectly involved in control or state updates.
+For infinite loop detection, which requires control-flow-intensive analysis, our model achieves an F1-score of 83.94, surpassing Looper (53.87), the strongest baseline for this category.

-Overall, our method consistently surpasses existing tools across all evaluated metrics.
-In terms of accuracy, precision, recall, and F1-score, our approach demonstrates significant improvements: up to 25.57\% in precision, 8.28 \%in recall, and 12.86\% in accuracy compared to the best-performing baselines.
-These results clearly demonstrate the advantages of our technique in learning generalized and context-aware representations of smart contract logic, enabling more accurate and robust vulnerability detection.
+Overall, our method consistently outperforms existing tools across all metrics, with improvements of up to 25.57\% in precision, 8.28\% in recall, and 12.86\% in accuracy over the best baselines.
 We attribute the performance gap primarily to the inherent limitations of traditional static and symbolic analysis tools.
-Many of them rely heavily on handcrafted rules or shallow pattern matching, which may not adequately generalize to unseen vulnerability variants.
-For instance, Mythril detects reentrancy vulnerabilities by matching specific internal call patterns (e.g., using `call` without sufficient state updates), but may miss reentrancy risks embedded in indirect or multi-level call chains.
-In contrast, our approach learns to represent such behaviors implicitly from data, leading to higher recall and fewer false negatives.
-These findings confirm the effectiveness of our method in detecting multiple types of vulnerabilities and highlight its generalization capability beyond handcrafted or pattern-driven detection schemes.
+For example, Mythril detects reentrancy by matching specific call patterns (e.g., \texttt{call} without proper state updates), but may miss indirect or multi-level cases.
+In contrast, our data-driven approach captures such behaviors implicitly, improving recall and reducing false negatives, thereby demonstrating strong generalization across vulnerability types.